r0gue-io/pop-cli/README.md

 - You also can specify the url of your node with `--url ws://your-endpoint`, by default it is using `ws://localhost:9944`.

+> Under-the-hood Pop uses much of [cargo contract](https://github.com/paritytech/cargo-contract)'s features to make the contract commands possible.
+>
-For more information about the options, check [cargo-contract documentation](https://github.com/paritytech/cargo-contract/blob/master/crates/extrinsics/README.md#instantiate)
+> For more information about the options, check [cargo-contract documentation](https://github.com/paritytech/cargo-contract/blob/master/crates/extrinsics/README.md#instantiate)